spollard/josh-works.github.io/_drafts/lessons-pairing-with-matt.md

 I then watch the exported video in VLC player, and add detailed timestamp notes.

+I also refine the notes I'm pairing with the video.
+Lots of pausing and moving between video and the lesson.

 I try to make sure that something of note happens every minute or two.

 Youtube added a really nice feature recently that projects the listed timestamps into video "chapters" or something.